-After all turbulence and mass migration, our Syriac Heritage almost lost and today it mainly survives in our Syriac Orthodox liturgy and at the libraries of some monasteries, some universities and leading institutional libraries where books are published and conferences are held but our Syriac people can’t join and can’t get all the knowledge about their Syriac heritage and about their ancestors.
-Collectively, our people’s knowledge about our Syriac heritage is poor and our youth and young adults’ knowledge almost non-existent because they are not learning about their heritage.
+After all the turbulence and mass migration, our Syriac Heritage was almost lost.
+Today it survives primarily in our Syriac Orthodox liturgy and in the libraries of some monasteries, certain universities, and leading institutional libraries where books are published and conferences are held.
+However, our Syriac people often can’t join these institutions or access the knowledge about their Syriac heritage and their ancestors.
+Collectively, our people’s knowledge about our Syriac heritage is poor and our youth and young adults’ knowledge is almost non-existent because they are not learning about their heritage.

 Despite its profound historical contributions, Syriac heritage faces significant contemporary challenges, primarily stemming from ongoing conflict, displacement, and political marginalization in its ancestral lands.
 Countries like Syria and Iraq continue to pose threats of extinction to Syriac heritage and culture.
 Systematic suppression of Syriac in education and public life has led to substantial language erosion, resulting in many individuals losing proficiency in spoken dialects and familiarity with Syriac script.
 For diaspora communities, the rapid loss of fluency due to assimilation into new linguistic environments presents a continuous threat to cultural continuity.
 Furthermore, post-conflict Syria grapples with immense hurdles in rebuilding essential infrastructure, ensuring physical safety, and providing viable economic opportunities, all of which directly impede the potential for sustainable return and reintegration of displaced populations.